PaulAdutwum/PaulAdutwum/README.md

 ## 🔥 About Me
 - 🎓 **Computer Science & Mathematics Major** at **Bates College**
 - 💡 Passionate about **Fullstack Development, AI, Data Science, Web Development, and Automation**
-- 🏗️ Focused on **building scalable, aceesible and user-friendly applications**
+- 🏗️ Focused on **building scalable, acesssible and user-friendly applications**
 - 🚀 Always learning and contributing to **open-source projects**

 ---